Cai Mo: Downfall and final years

 Previously, in 346, Cai Mo became acting Minister of the Masses, and in 348, the Jin court wanted him to take up the post officially.
 However, Cai Mo sent petitions declining it.
-He said to his peers, "If I were to become Minister Over The Masses, posterity would despise me, so I dare not accept the post."
+He said to his peers, "If I were to become Minister of the Masses, posterity would despise me, so I dare not accept the post."
 He continuously declined the office for three years, even after Empress Dowager Chu sent her messengers to order him.
 In 350, Emperor Mu sent his officials to call him to court again, but this time he feigned illness and refused to meet the emperor.
 Emperor Mu sent another ten messengers to call him between morning to late in the afternoon, but Cai Mo persisted.
 The empress dowager was about to dismiss the court when Sima Yu, angered by Cai Mo's attitude, petitioned to have him punished.

 Many ministers signed the petition, which sent Cai Mo into a panic.
 Cai Mo brought his sons and brothers in plain clothing to present themselves to the emperor.
 He admitted to his faults and turned himself into the Minister of Justice.
 The general, Yin Hao, whom the court had appointed to command the military expeditions, initially pushed for Cai Mo's execution.
 However, Yin Hao's friend, Xun Xian, successfully changed his mind, fearing Cai Mo's potential to rebel.
 In the end, the emperor only reduced Cai Mo to a commoner.

 Cai Mo spent the rest of his days at home teaching his children.
 Years after his removal, the Empress Dowager offered him to return to the government as Household Counsellor with the privilege of a Separate Office with equal ceremonial to the Three Excellencies.
 Cai Mo expressed gratitude but refused, as he was now genuinely ill.
 This time, the court tolerated him.
-Cai Mo died in 356 at the age of 76.
-He was posthumously appointed Palace Attendant and Minister of Works and posthumously named 'Wenmu'.
+Cai Mo died in 356, at the age of 76 by East Asian reckoning.
+He was posthumously appointed Palace Attendant and Minister of Works and posthumously named Wenmu.